Murder case dropped in 2021 death of private eye Palladino

 SAN FRANCISCO (AP) — Prosecutors in San Francisco have dropped all charges against two men accused in the murder of famed private investigator Jack Palladino two years ago, citing a lack of evidence.

-Palladino, whose clients included presidents, corporate whistleblowers and Hollywood moguls, died on Feb.
+Palladino, whose clients included presidents, corporate whistleblowers and Hollywood moguls, died Feb.
 1, 2021, outside his home after suffering a brain injury resulting from a drive-by attempt to rob his camera, San Francisco police said at the time.

 The 76-year-old man fell and hit his head, but not before snapping photos of the two men driving by.
 Police used the photos to track down and arrest the men.